factoriommo/factoriommo-mission-control/readme.md

 Factio MMO Mission Control
 --------------------------
-This is the website running on factoriommo.org
+This is the website running on factoriommo.org and the control center for a collection of [factorio](https://www.factorio.com/) servers.

 It contains a Django website wich collects data from the [Agent](https://github.com/factoriommo/factoriommo-agent)(s) with websockets.
 It has support for scenario's that can do something with the collected data and send messages, stats and winconditions.